dargaCode/WebDevStudyResources/README.md

     * Free - Tutorial

 ### Deploying Front-End Websites
+Take your webpages and actually put them on the internet where other people can see and use them.

+This will allow you to break out of online editors and begin using a local text editor etc.

 *   [Team Treehouse - Using GitHub Pages to Host Your Website](http://blog.teamtreehouse.com/using-github-pages-to-host-your-website)
     * Free - Blog Post
 *   [Codecademy - Deploy a Website](https://www.codecademy.com/learn/deploy-a-website)
     * Free - 3 Units, 3 Lessons (4 hours)

 ### Bootstrap
+Boostrap is mainly a ton of pre-built CSS classes, that you can slap onto your HTML instead of doing your own styling.

+I originally tried to learn it before understanding CSS well, which ended up being very confusing and frustrating.
+But now I do appreciate its usefulness for making quick prototypes etc.

 *   [Udemy - The Web Dev Bootcamp / Unit 7: Bootstrap](https://www.udemy.com/the-web-developer-bootcamp/learn/v4/t/lecture/3908606)
     * Paid ($35 Course) - 11 Lessons (2 hours), 2 Exercises
 *   [Hacker Themes - Bootstrap 4 Cheat Sheet](http://hackerthemes.com/bootstrap-cheatsheet/)
     * Free - Cheat sheet

 ### Basic JavaScript
+JS is the language that lets you reach into a webpge and mess with the content of the HTML and the styling of the CSS.

+Before doing that, it's a good idea to learn its basics, just like any other non-web programming language.

 *   [Khan Academy - Intro to JS](https://www.khanacademy.org/computing/computer-programming/programming)
     * Free - 53 Lessons, 33 Exercises, 4 Quizzes, 9 Projects
 *   [Codecademy - Learn JavaScript](https://www.codecademy.com/learn/javascript)